 My Personal Touches to this Traditional Swiss Easter Rice Tart Recipe

 I found this recipe in the NYT Cooking section.
 This traditional Swiss dessert is a custard tart, with rice, lemon, and almonds in the filling.
-I made it extra special with my personal additions like evaporate milk, amaretto liquor & raisins.
+I made it extra special with my personal additions like evaporate milk, amaretto liqueur & raisins.
 Holding this wonderful custard filling is a sweet pastry crust.

 The critical step that will help you to reach the right texture for the filling is to cook the rice extra soft.
 This will help you get a creamier consistency and better result when you go to puree the mixture.